noahflood1/GlassCell-repo/README.md

 To install, download the source code.
 You must change the DB_PATH variable in DatabaseControl.py to the pathname of your repo’s serverside-data folder.

-To run, compile and execute Driver.py.
+To run, clone this repo and compile and execute Driver.py.
 See example use cases below the “Driver code” line.

-Team members:
+Contributers:
 - Angie
 - Dan
 - Kevin